brownt47/brownt47.github.io/README.md

 <img src="images/Github_v3_1280.jpg" width="500" >
 </p>

-It is my nature to solve problems and improve existing solutions using my strong analytical and quantitative skills.
-Comfortable working with decision-makers, I also thrive in dynamic and collaborative environments and have solid verbal and written communication skills.
-I enjoy working with data to develop and build models that inform decision-making.
-I enjoy learning and have completed numerous online courses covering topics ranging from machine learning to graphic design.
+* It is my nature to solve problems.
+* I seek to improve existing solutions using my strong analytical and quantitative skills.
+* I am comfortable working with decision-makers.
+I strive to find insights in data and build models that lead to better informed decisions.
+* I am an avid learner.
+I have completed numerous courses during the pandemic covering topics ranging from machine learning to graphic design.
 <br>

 #### Tableau Public Projects [(link)](https://public.tableau.com/profile/timothy.brown2096#!/) <br>